kvignesh1420/kvignesh1420.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi :wave:, I'm a Senior ML Engineer in the Foundation Models and Data team at <a href='https://www.linkedin.com/blog/engineering/artificial-intelligence'>LinkedIn AI</a>.
-My work centers on post-training techniques for enhancing multi-task learning in large language models.
-I earned my MSc in Computer Science at NYU Courant, where I worked with [Prof. Joan Bruna](https://cims.nyu.edu/~bruna/) on the Neural Collapse phenomenon.
-I have also contributed to TensorFlow and served as a maintainer for TensorFlow-IO during my time at IBM.
-I hold a B.Tech in Electronics and Communication Engineering from IIT Guwahati.

-## Research
+Hi :wave:, I'm a first year CS Ph.D. student at Stanford University.
 I'm primarily interested in understanding the computational aspects of learning in neural networks, and using these insights to develop novel modeling techniques.

 - **Foundation Models:** Chain-of-Thought reasoning, In-Context Learning and Multi-Task Learning in Transformer based LLMs.
 - **Learning Dynamics:** Understanding feature evolution, weight matrix spectra and generalization in neural networks.
 - **Efficient Training/Inference:** Developing low-level (randomized) algorithms for training and inference of large scale LLMs/GNNs.

+Previously, I was a senior ML engineer at <a href='https://www.linkedin.com/blog/engineering/artificial-intelligence'>LinkedIn AI</a> building recommendation foundation models.
+I earned my MSc in Computer Science at NYU Courant, where I worked with [Prof. Joan Bruna](https://cims.nyu.edu/~bruna/) on the Neural Collapse phenomenon.
+I have also contributed to TensorFlow and served as a maintainer for TensorFlow-IO during my time at IBM.
+I hold a B.Tech in Electronics and Communication Engineering from IIT Guwahati.

 <br/><br/>

 ## Whats New